Notice - NDDH Pauses Use of Johnson & Johnson Vaccine

 How to Schedule an Appointment by Phone

-For people 65+ who do not have the ability to schedule an appointment online:
+For eligible individuals who do not have the ability to schedule an appointment online:

 Call the CT COVID Vaccine Appointment Access Line (VAAL)